Rev. Brian J. Shanley, O.P. ’80

 He holds a doctorate in philosophy from the University of Toronto and completed a post-doctoral fellowship at the University of Notre Dame’s Center for Philosophy of Religion.
 After completing undergraduate studies in history at Providence College in 1980, he earned a licentiate degree in philosophy from The Catholic University of America.
 He also holds a master of divinity and a licentiate degree in sacred theology from the Dominican House of Studies in Washington, D.C.

 Ordained a member of the Dominican Order of Preachers in 1987, Father Shanley taught philosophy at Providence College and was a visiting professor at Emory University’s Candler School of Theology.
 He most recently served as an associate professor of philosophy at The Catholic University of America.

-A member of the Corporation of Providence College and the Board of Trustees — with prior service as chair of the Board’s Strategic Planning Committee – Fr.
-Shanley also has served on the executive committee of the American Catholic Philosophical Association.
-As former regent of studies for the Dominican Province of St. Joseph, Fr.
-Shanley held a seat on the Provincial Council, a body of 12 Dominican Friars serving as cabinet-level advisors to the prior provincial.
+A member of the Corporation of Providence College and the Board of Trustees — with prior service as chair of the board’s Strategic Planning Committee — Father Shanley also has served on the executive committee of the American Catholic Philosophical Association.
+As former regent of studies for the Dominican Province of St. Joseph, he held a seat on the Provincial Council, a body of 12 Dominican friars serving as cabinet-level advisers to the prior provincial.
 He advised the prior provincial on all matters pertaining to the intellectual and academic life of the province.

-An opera aficionado, Fr.
-Shanley also is a self-described sports enthusiast who enjoys golf and incorporates Xing Yi martial arts into his daily routine.
+An opera aficionado, he also is a self-described sports enthusiast who enjoys golf and incorporates Xing Yi martial arts into his daily routine.